 - Swapping out the berries for another kind of fruit (or using only one type of berry instead of a mix like I did)

-- Using a different liquid (I’ve also used green tea for a sorbet-like treat)
+- Using a different liquid (I’ve also used green tea for a sorbet-like treat, or unsweetened canned coconut milk)

 - Using a different sweetener; if stevia isn’t your thing, go with honey, maple syrup, agave nectar, simple syrup, etc.